RESOStandards/reso-certification-help/docs/providers.md

 _[Filter Search Box]
 [Results of Search]_

-Selecting a field displays the lookups (if applicable), OData information and link to it’s [Data Dictionary Wiki](https://ddwiki.reso.org/display/DDW17/RESO+Data+Dictionary+Wiki+1.7) entry.
+Selecting a field displays the lookups (if applicable), OData information and a link to its [Data Dictionary Wiki](https://ddwiki.reso.org/display/DDW17/RESO+Data+Dictionary+Wiki+1.7) entry.

 _[Standard Status Selected]_

 The lookup filter buttons above the lookup values give you the ability to filter by All, RESO and Local.
-Data Dictionary lookup values are also linked to the Data Dictionary Wiki while local lookup values are not.
+Data Dictionary lookup values are also linked to the Data Dictionary Wiki, but Local lookup values are not.

 _[Lookup Values (Appliances as example)]_